japaric/xargo/README.md

 - Remember that rustc will always implicitly link `compiler_builtins` into your final binary, but won't make it available for `use` the same way `core` and `std` are.
-So if you need to manually call a `compiler_builtins` function, you will still need to manually add an `extern crate compielr_builtins` within your crate.
+So if you need to manually call a `compiler_builtins` function, you will still need to manually add an `extern crate compiler_builtins` within your crate.

 - Care must be taken not to end up with any "top-level" crates (`core`, `std`, `compiler-builtins`) twice in the sysroot.
 Doing so will cause cargo to error on build with a message like